-Generally, a Public Safety staff member is immediately dispatched to all college related incidents.
-A Public Safety staff member and, if necessary, a Tempe Police officer will respond to each report of criminal activity.
-The Tempe Fire Department responds to reports of fire or medical emergencies.
+Generally, a Public Safety Officer is immediately dispatched to all college related incidents.
+A Public Safety Officer and, if necessary, a local police officer will respond to each report of criminal activity.
+The local Fire Department responds to reports of fire or medical emergencies.